When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 - Have a hiking helmet to protect your head if you slip

-Here are the items available on Amazon that you may find useful for icy hikes:
+Here are the items available on Amazon that you may find useful for winter hiking:

 We will receive a tiny commission from purchases that enables us to spend more time creating better content free of charge